cheminfo/eln-docs/docs/30_spectra/30_machine_learning/30_similarity/README.md

 # Calculate the similarity between spectra

-You can either calculate the similarity using one of the predefined similarity fucntion or create a hierarchical clustering.
+You can either calculate the similarity using one of the predefined similarity function or create a hierarchical clustering.

 ## Spectra selection, normalization and previsualization